 Technology is sufficiently advanced that algorithms can accurately predict lifetime outcomes.
 When that information is provided recursively to the students and teachers it becomes actionable.
 However, the currently integrated technological assessments occur in tightly regulated environments.
 While they might provide flexibility in their assessment strategies, they can only do so by offloading standardization onto the environment.
 At Socos we take naturalistic student experiences and perform predictive assessment on lifelong outcomes.

 Interest in improving early childhood learning across school and home settings is colliding with movements to increase standardized testing at ever younger ages.
-While testing proponents are rightfully concerned about measuring children’s learning, their design and use carry many problems.
+While testing proponents are rightly concerned about measuring children’s learning, tests carry many problems.
 Tests are valid only for the population and purpose for which they were designed, eliminating cultural bias from tests is extremely difficult, and tests are often designed as sequestered experiences stripped from authentic contexts.